pmac16/day-scheduler/README.md

 ![Screenshot of Deployed Site](./Screenshot.png)

 ## Description
 When opening the planner, the current day is displayed at top for the user.
-T

 When the user scrolls down, they are presented with time blocks for the standard business hours.
 Each of these time blocks is color-coded to show if it is in the past, present, or future.